Welcome to the County Advisory Board

 We are not part of the any county government agency, your Chamber of Commerce, Better Business Bureau or other social organizations, but strongly suggest that all businesses join their local Chamber and/or other various business organizations.

-Why County Advisory Board?
+Why participate in the County Advisory Board?

 - Focused on promoting good news, not a complaint resolution center